 Can Scotland participate in international sporting events as a separate entity?

 Yes, Scotland participates in many international sporting events as a separate entity from the rest of the United Kingdom.
-For example, Scotland has its own national teams in sports such as soccer, rugby, and cricket and competes independently in events like the FIFA World Cup, Rugby World Cup, and the Commonwealth Games.
+Scotland has its own national teams in football, rugby, and cricket and competes independently in events like the FIFA World Cup qualifiers, Rugby World Cup, and the Commonwealth Games.
+At the Olympics, however, Scottish athletes compete as part of Team GB.

 Can I move to Scotland?